-- Penable TfN to make clear recommendations to the Government about the long-term capital and revenue requirements of the North, all with a clearer line of sight back to the relevant government funding streams.
+- Penable TfN to make clear recommendations to the Government about the long-term capital and revenue requirements for pan-regional and nationally significant transport infrastructure and services of the North, all with a clearer line of sight back to the relevant government funding streams.
 This would complement wider approaches to local and third-party contributions to infrastructure funding, with TfN working with the private sector to maximise the leverage achievable through public sector investment. - → Allow TfN to promote a programmatic whole network approach to considering options for future transport investment at the pan-regional level, and to support wider long-term planning of energy, digital and housing needs. - → From an industry perspective, increase certainty and confidence in a sustainable pipeline, reducing costs, attracting talent and skills and speeding up delivery. - Perhaps most importantly, it would enable our local partners and wider authorities to plan and deliver effective place-based solutions, moving away from the expensive, multiple competitive bidding processes frequently identified as a barrier to change.